Ghosts of Waterdog Lake

 Located in Belmont California, Waterdog lake is said to be one of the most haunted lakes in California.
 Having grown up in the area, I had always heard of ghost stories about the lake, and a murder.
 The lake is anything that you would expect to find featured in a horror movie, remote, full of weird vibes, and haunted.

-The 100-million-gallon reservoir was built with its main purpose to facilitate water flow to the Ralston Mansion, which was built a few miles below it.
-Simultaneously, the European and and Chinese workers assembled an elaborate piping system as the conduit to deliver fresh water down the hill to the estate house for irrigation and human consumption.
+The 100-million-gallon reservoir was built with its primary purpose to facilitate water flow to the Ralston Mansion, which was made a few miles below it.
+Simultaneously, the European and Chinese workers assembled an elaborate piping system as the conduit to deliver fresh water down the hill to the estate house for irrigation and human consumption.
 Ultimately, Water Dog Lake became the primary source of water not only for Ralston mansion, but for the growing town of Belmont.
 The intricate network of pipes was not completed until 1874.

 The makings of a haunting, murder at Waterdog Lake

-On October 2, 1984 Lance Turner’s body was found on the trail at Waterdog Lake, murdered by Jon Dukel, a serial killer.
-After confessing to the murder Jon Dunkel described his crime at Waterdog lake as a “Delight in Doing Evil.”
+On October 2, 1984, Lance Turner’s body was found on the trail at Waterdog Lake, murdered by Jon Dukel, a serial killer.
+After confessing to the murder, Jon Dunkel described his crime at Waterdog lake as a “Delight in Doing Evil.”

 On October 2, 1984, about 7:00 p.m., Belmont resident Margaret Turner called the police to report her 12-year-old son, Lance, missing from soccer practice.
 That day, Timothy O’Brien had driven his two sons and Lance to soccer practice at the fields behind Ralston Intermediate School.